CHAPTER FOUR: 4230

 (1) The initiation and management of international agreements rest with the deans of the individual colleges as representatives of the university.
 The dean of each college that has active international agreements designates an officer to be responsible for coordinating, monitoring, and reporting activities under them.

 (2) Colleges, in collaboration with foreign institutions, develop draft agreements and follow procedures for approval.
 After agreements are in place, the colleges are responsible for developing, implementing, and managing periodic work plans and task orders.

-(3) An annual report is prepared by the lead college for each agreement and is transmitted to the provost, vice president for administration and finance, and director of IPO.
+(3) An annual report is prepared by the lead college for each agreement and is transmitted to the provost, vice president for finance, and director of IPO.

 (4) The management of formal agreements between UI and foreign institutions does not govern actions by individual faculty or staff members that are independent of institutional agreements.
 Faculty and staff members are encouraged to pursue international contacts as part of assigned duties and to seek external funding for international teaching, research, or service projects.
 In these cases, regular procedures for seeking and managing external funding from domestic sources apply.

 b.
 IPO's Responsibilities.
 IPO is the UI office charged by the president with the responsibility to support, monitor, and, when appropriate, administer international agreements.
 It serves as the clearinghouse for the university, reviews proposed international agreements, serves as the repository for those agreements, maintains official records, and coordinates action within UI.
 IPO drafts and recommends standard operating procedures and supports implementation of agreements as necessary and as resources permit.
 IPO monitors the approval procedures to ensure efficient and timely consideration of all proposed agreements.